-With the onset of rainy season, the sky gets beautifully covered with clouds.
+With the onset of the rainy season, the sky gets beautifully covered with clouds.
 Instead of getting scared by rains and storing away the camera, why not capture their beauty?

 (A landscape with clouds.
 Captured with a Graduated ND8 filter mounted on the lens and -1 EV compensation since 3D matrix metering was used.
 Read the article below for details.
 Nikkor Micro 105mm f/2.8 AI-s lens used.)

 First and foremost.
 Leave the fear of rains.
 Take your camera out and start photographing.
-Sure, cameras and lenses hate rains, but with a little bit of effort and carefulness, rainy season can be fun to photograph and the clouds can be the easiest subjects to capture.
+Sure, cameras and lenses hate rains, but with a little bit of effort and carefulness, the rainy season can be fun to photograph and the clouds can be the easiest subjects to capture.
 (Rainy Season)

 (Clouds clearing up after a bout of rain.
 A polarizer was used to darken the sky further to enhance the demarcation between sky and the cumulus clouds.)